 Diagnosing gestational diabetes

-In this post we will be sharing risk factors and methods of diagnosing gestational diabetes in the UK and Ireland.
+In this post I share risk factors and methods of diagnosing gestational diabetes in the United Kingdom and Ireland.

 Firstly, what is gestational diabetes?

 Diabetes is caused by too much glucose (sugar) in the blood.
 The amount of glucose in the blood is controlled by a hormone called insulin.

 During pregnancy, the body produces a number of hormones, such as oestrogen, progesterone and human placental lactogen (HPL).
 These hormones make the body insulin resistant, which means the cells respond less well to insulin and the level of glucose in the blood remains high.